vivianmiranda/cocoa3_testing/README.md

 Based on our experience, we recommend utilizing the GPU versions to train the emulator while using the CPU versions to run the MCMCs.
 This is because our supercomputers possess a greater number of CPU-only nodes.
 It may be helpful to create two separate conda environments for this purpose.
 One could be named `cocoa` (CPU-only), while the other could be named `cocoaemu` and contain the GPU versions of the machine learning packages.

-For users that opted for the manual installation via Cocoa's internal cache, commenting out the environmental flags shown below, located at *set_installation_options* script, will enable the installation of machine-learning-related libraries via pip.
+Commenting out the environmental flags shown below, located at *set_installation_options* script, will enable the installation of machine-learning-related libraries via pip.

         # IF TRUE, THEN COCOA WON'T INSTALL TENSORFLOW, KERAS and PYTORCH
         #export IGNORE_EMULATOR_CPU_PIP_PACKAGES=1
         #export IGNORE_EMULATOR_GPU_PIP_PACKAGES=1

-Unlike most installed pip prerequisites, cached at `cocoa_installation_libraries/pip_cache.xz`, the installation of the Machine Learning packages listed above will require an active internet connection.
+Unlike most installed pip prerequisites, which are cached at `cocoa_installation_libraries/pip_cache.xz`, the installation of the Machine Learning packages listed above requires an active internet connection.